L&I Injury Claim Forms and Publications

 Filing an L&I Injury Claim

 Injured workers should be aware that L&I does not necessarily represent the worker.
-After suffering an occupational injury or illness, Washington State workers are often overwhelmed by the challenge of navigating a highly bureaucratic Workers’ Compensation system that involves hundreds of regulations and forms, and thousands of administrators beholden to the complicated rules governing the L&I claims process.
+Washington State workers are often overwhelmed after suffering an occupational injury or illness by the challenge of navigating a highly bureaucratic Workers’ Compensation system that involves hundreds of regulations and forms, and thousands of administrators beholden to the complicated rules governing the Washington state L&I claims process.
 Becoming lost in the details of L&I statutes, or filling out forms without knowledge of Workers’ Compensation law, can have an adverse effect on your financial compensation.

 Submitting an L&I form without attorney counsel could be detrimental to the outcome of a workers’ injury claim; workers are strongly advised to consult a Seattle Workers’ Compensation lawyer prior to completing and submitting any L&I form.